Diseases Search

 Common Causes of Imbalance During Night Shifts

 Ayurveda says that when your lifestyle or the place you live in gives your body a lot of unnatural energy, your internal heat goes up.
-Working in artificial environments dramatically alters how your body manages its daily energy.
+Disruptions in your natural circadian rhythm due to irregular sleep and work schedules impact a number of key systems in your body and lead to health issues over time.

 • Artificial Lighting: Staring at bright screens all night tricks your brain into thinking it is daytime, which completely halts the production of sleep hormones.